 Time as the most valuable resource

-Mazina-Šinkar admitted that the journey of building a spin-off hasn’t been easy.
-Looking back, she shared an important lesson: time is the most critical resource. „You can’t do everything at once – you have to decide what really matters and move forward step by step.“
+Mazina-Šinkar admitted that building a spin-off has not been easy.
+Looking back, she shared one key lesson: time is the most valuable resource.
+“You can’t do everything at once – you have to decide what truly matters and move forward step by step.”

 She acknowledged that in deep tech, progress inevitably takes time.
-On one hand, scientific validation is required; on the other, a working product and regulatory compliance – and these three factors never move in sync.
+On one hand, scientific validation is required; on the other, a functioning product and regulatory compliance – and these three elements rarely move in sync.
 According to Mazina-Šinkar, success in deep tech is only possible with patience and clearly defined priorities.

-What she found most nerve-wracking wasn’t the scientific or technological side, but the administrative burden that comes with founding a spin-off – intellectual property agreements, documentation, negotiations, and waiting: „These processes can take years.
-The paperwork phase is tough because from the outside, it may look like nothing is happening.“
+What she found most nerve-racking was not the scientific or technological side, but the administrative burden that comes with establishing a spin-off – intellectual property agreements, documentation, negotiations, and waiting.
+“These processes can take years.
+The paperwork phase is difficult because, from the outside, it can seem as though nothing is happening.”

-Mazina-Šinkar admitted there were moments when she wanted to give up. „But then you realize that if you quit, no one else will carry the idea through to the end.“ She says it’s exactly these realizations that have taught her perseverance and the ability to defend her ideas – a skill that’s essential in entrepreneurship every single day.
+Mazina-Šinkar admitted there were moments when she felt like giving up.
+“But then you realise that if you stop, no one else will carry the idea through to the end.”
+She said it was precisely these moments that taught her perseverance and the ability to stand up for her ideas – a skill that is essential in entrepreneurship every single day.

-„You can’t do everything at once – you have to decide what really matters and move forward step by step.“
+“You can’t do everything at once – you have to decide what truly matters and move forward step by step.”

 The SafePas device makes testing significantly more accurate.
 It measures not only the presence of a substance in the body, but also the quantity – how much of the illegal substance is actually present in the saliva.
 A quantitative result also allows for estimating the time of use: if the level is high, the substance was used recently; if low, it may be a residue from several days ago.
 Photo: SafePas